aiejvn/sharpe-assistant/README.md

 OpenManus Functionality:
 - [X] Get OpenManus working
-- [_] Add generic output write of internal knowledge so far direct to markdown on failure to write before last step
+- [X] Add generic output write of internal knowledge so far direct to markdown on failure to write before last step
+    - This was built in to OpenManus
 - [_] Add OpenManus tool for parsing videos

 Sharpe Earpiece: